The Masonic Grand Lodge of the Order of Illuminati for Germany

 The regulations of this body mostly resembled those of the other German groups it recognised, except in four aspects.
 The first concerned the form and constitution of the Grand Orient, the second the constituting of a Scottish Chapter, the third the constitution of the Symbolic Lodges, and the fourth the death benefits (a sum of 300 marks).
 An appendix contained a list of information and a questionnaire for candidates, the declaration of a 1° candidate, a table of Masonic laws, as well as the modus operandi of a Symbolic Lodge and a Chapter.

-On January 1st 1903 there appeared the “Historical Issue” of the ‘Oriflamme’ for the Scottish, Memphis and Misraim Rites of Masonry.
-In this an attempt was made to present the Grand Orient of United Rites of Scottish, Misraim and Memphis Masonry (33°, 90°, 95°) of Great Britain and Ireland etc., and of the German Empire, as a regular Freemasonic body.
+On January 1st 1903 there appeared the “Historical Issue” of the ‘Oriflamme’ for the Scottish, Memphis and Misraim Ritess of Masonry.
+In this an attempt was made to present the Grand Orient of United Rites of Scottish, Misraim and Memphis Masonry (33°, 90°, 95°) of Great Britain and Ireland etc., and of the German Empire, as a regular Masonic body.

-At the end of this year the Order had expanded itself into the ‘Ludwig’ Chapter in “the Valley of Munich”, the ‘Ludwig’ Symbolic Lodge of Eternal Union in “the Orient of Munich”, and the country lodges ‘Katharina zum stehenden Löwen’ [Catherine of the Lions Gardant] in Rudolstat and ‘Zur Aufblühenden Rose der Beständigkeit’ [Blooming Rose of Constancy] in Zittau (fomerly the ‘Zum rauhen Stein’ [Rough Ashlar] Public Citizen’s Lodge); there was also a unnamed country lodge in Hanover, and another projected in Nuremburg, though this was intended to be a Scottish Rite Chapter.
+At the end of this year the Order had expanded itself into the ‘Ludwig’ Chapter in “the Valley of Munich”, the ‘Ludwig’ Symbolic Lodge of Eternal Union in “the Orient of Munich”, and the country lodges ‘Katharina zum stehenden Löwen’ [Catherine of the Lions Gardant] in Rudolstat and ‘Zur Aufblühenden Rose der Beständigkeit’ [Blooming Rose of Constancy] in Zittau (formerly the ‘Zum rauhen Stein’ [Rough Ashlar] General Citizens’ Lodge); there was also an unnamed country lodge in Hanover, and another projected in Nuremberg; a Scottish Chapter was also to be founded there.

-On May 12th 1904 in Leipzig the ‘Eiche’ [Oak] Temple of the Sovereign Sanctuary of the German Grand Lodge was reconstituted under the name of the “Scottish Lodge of Perfection called Masonic Grand Lodge of Germany” by means of a charter provided at a price of 800 marks.
+On May 12th 1904 in Leipzig the ‘Eiche’ [Oak] Temple of the Sovereign Sanctuary of the German Grand Lodge was reconstituted under the name of the “Scottish Lodge of Perfection called Masonic Grand Lodge of Germany” and was issued a charter under that name at a price of 800 marks.

 On August 14th the same year the Order founded the ‘Carl Theodor’ Chapter and the ‘Carl Theodor zum Guten Rate’ [Carl Theodor of Good Counsel] Symbolic Lodge in Augsburg; shortly thereafter, on August 25th, another Symbolic Lodge named ‘Germania’ No. 7 was opened at Alexandria in Egypt under the jurisdiction of the German Grand Orient, at which the first three degrees of the Ancient Scottish Rite were worked in German.

-The following year on June 24th 1905, the Scottish Lodge of Perfection, called the “Grand Lodge of Germany” by the Grand Orient, acquired a warrant for a “Symbolic Grand Lodge of the Scottish Rite in Germany” which stated explicitly that it remained an independent organisation, wholly separate from the Grand Orient, and that this warrant could never be revoked; 600 marks was disbursed for this document.
+The following year on June 24th 1905, the Scottish Lodge of Perfection, called the “Grand Lodge of Germany” acquired from the Grand Orient a warrant for a “Symbolic Grand Lodge of the Scottish Rite in Germany” which stated explicitly that it remained an independent organisation, wholly separate from the Grand Orient, and that this warrant could never be revoked; 600 marks was paid for it.

-Then on 27th August the Berlin Sanctuary established a “Grand Orient of Masons of the Ancient and Accepted Scottish Rite 33° for Germany” in Hamburg; or rather, Reuss moved the Grand Orient there.
-But since Reuss had reportedly been up to some highly unpleasant things under the cover of occultism at the Hotel Metropol in Munich, and the lodges could not understand such teachings from their Grand Master General, they split away from him, commenting that his Rite did not have the remotest right to work Craft degrees in Germany; they wished to part from him despite his group being recognised as a regular Masonic body.
-Thus the Symbolic Lodges in Munich, Augsburg, Hanover and Hamburg were no longer in communication with Grand Lodges of the Union of German Grand Lodges.
+Then on 27th August the Berlin Sanctuary established a “Grand Orient of Masons of the Ancient and Accepted Scottish Rite 33° for Germany” in Hamburg; or, more precisely, Reuss moved the Grand Orient there.
+But since Reuss had reportedly been up to some highly unpleasant things under the cover of occultism at the Hotel Metropol in Munich, and the lodges could not understand such teachings from their Grand Master-General, they split away from him, commenting that his Rite did not have the remotest right to work Craft degrees in Germany; they wished to part from him despite his group being recognised as a regular Masonic body.
+Thus the Symbolic Lodges in Munich, Augsburg, Hanover and Hamburg entered into relations with Grand Lodges of the German Grand Lodge Union.

 Some members of the ‘Ludwig zum Ewige Bund’ [Ludwig of the Eternal Bond] Lodge in Munich moved to the ‘Treue fest’ [Ever Faithful] Lodge in the same city (it was a regular German provincial lodge); nine Master Masons in the ‘Carl Theodor zum guten Rate’ Chapter in Augsburg also transferred to ‘Treue fest’ in Munich.
 Their initiations and raisings all took place within two days, and the brethren’s transfer-fees cost just 50 marks.
 On May 27th 1906 they were consecrated as the ‘Zur Sonnenrose’ [Sun-Rose] Lodge in the Orient of Augsburg, and then re-initiated their former members in accord with the laws of a regular lodge.
 The ‘Phoenix zur Wahrheit’ [Phoenix of Truth] Lodge in Hamburg permitted the Hamburg ‘Gudrun’ Lodge to receive nineteen of its brethren on January 29th 1906, and these then became a new ‘Phoenix zur Wahrheit’ Lodge on June 9th 1906.
 This Lodge could likewise now re-initiate its former brethren.